anbox-cloud/discourse-docs/installation-quickstart.md

       ua_token: <your token>
 ```

-For the `cs:~anbox-charmers/anbox-cloud-core` bundle the `ua.yaml` file should look like this:
+For the `cs:~anbox-charmers/anbox-cloud-core` bundle, the `ua.yaml` file should look like this:

 ```yaml
 applications: